rockyhuiop/CSCI3100-Little-Twitter/README.md

 ## 04. Project Structure
 - `/public` is folder for static resources(images)
 - `/node_modules` is folder for dependency (treat it as lirary)
+- `controller` is the controller, explained in secion 5
+- `/routes` is folder storing the routes, explained in section 5
-- `app.js` determines how the server and url will show
+- `app.js` determines how the server and url will run
 - `package-lock.json` keep tracks of the info of the installed package
 - `package.json` is where the detail is stored such as dependencies information
+- `.gitignore` decide what files NOT push to github
+- `.gitattributes` sorry idk

 ## 05. Express.js
 ### 5.1 Introduction